 - A private pseudo-record that allows CNAME functionality at the apex of a zone.

 - A Certification Authority Authorization record allows a domain name holder to specify one or more Certification Authorities authorized to issue certificates for that domain.
 For more information about CAA records, see RFC 6844.

 - A Child DNSKEY moves a CDNSSEC key from a child zone to a parent zone.
 The information provided in this record must match the CDNSKEY information for your domain at your other DNS provider.
-This record is automatically created if you enable DNSSEC on a primary zone in Oracle Cloud Infrastructure DNS.
 For more information about CDNSKEY, see RFC 7344.

 - A Child Delegation Signer record is a child copy of a DS record, for transfer to a parent zone.
 For more information about CDS records, see RFC 7344.

 - A Certificate record stores public key certificates and related certificate revocation lists in the DNS.
 For more information about CERT records, see RFC 2538 and RFC 4398.

 - A Canonical Name record identifies the canonical name for a domain.
 For more information about CNAME records, see RFC 1035.